Parametric transformations between the Heun and Gauss hypergeometric functions: Introduction

-The ordinary differential equations for the general Gauss hypergeometric function and the Heun function are second order Fuchsian differential equations on the Riemann sphere $\mathbb{P}^1$ with $3$ or $4$ regular singular points, respectively.
-Any second order Fuchsian equation with $3$ or $4$ singularities can be transformed to them by M\"obius transformations \cite{BE}.
+They are canonical second-order Fuchsian differential equations on the Riemann sphere~$\PP^1$, having $3$ and~$4$ regular singular points respectively \cite{BE}.
+Any second order Fuchsian equation with $3$ or $4$ singularities can be transformed to them by M\"obius transformations.
+The singular points of these equations are $z=0$, $z=1$, $z=\infty$ and $x=0$, $x=1$, $x=t$, $z=\infty$.
+The information about the singularities and local exponents is encoded in the Riemann $P$-schemes for these equations: